zzau13/v_escape/README.md

 ## Example
-In order to use v_escape you will have to call one of the two macros to create a escape `struct`.
+In order to use v_escape you will have to call one of the two macros to create an escape `struct`.
 In this example, when using the macro `new_escape!(MyEscape, "62->bar");` a new a `struct` `MyEscape` will be created that every time its method `MyEscape::fmt` is called will replace all characters `">"` with `"bar"`.